• Skip to main content

 pumpkin and cheese shells

-Fall comfort food is in full swing over here.
-Pumpkin and Cheese Stuffed Shells is such a cozy dish.
-They are so EASY to make and pumpkin shells make the perfect HOLIDAY DISH!
+They are so easy to make and pumpkin shells make the perfect holiday dish!
 Everyone will be begging for this new pumpkin recipe!

 Pumpkin Stuffed Shells are a dish the whole family can enjoy.
 My two year old ate these like they were going out of style and if you're kids are anything like mine this is AMAZING.